Datavault-UK/automate-dv/docs/hubs.md

 {%- set tgt_nk = [src_nk, 'VARCHAR(38)', src_nk]                                    -%}
 {%- set tgt_ldts = [src_ldts, 'DATE', src_ldts]                                     -%}
 {%- set tgt_source = [src_source, 'VARCHAR(15)', src_source]                        -%}
 ```

 With these 5 additional lines, we have now informed the macro how to transform our source data:

-- On line 8, we have written the 4 columns we worked out earlier to define exactly what source columns
+- On line 8, we have written the 4 columns we worked out earlier to define what source columns
 we are using and what order we want them in.
-We have used the variable references to avoid writing the columns again.
+We have used the variable names to avoid writing the columns again.
 - On the remaining lines we have provided our mapping from source to target.
-We don't want to change the names of the
+In this particular scenario we aren't
-columns, so we have used the source column reference on both sides.
+renaming the columns, so we have used the source column reference on both sides.
+If you need to rename the columns
+however, this feature allows you to do so.
 - We have provided a type in the mapping so that the type is explicitly defined.
+For now, this is not optional, but we
+will simplify this for scenarios where we want the data type or column name to remain unchanged in future releases.

 !!! info
-    There is nothing to stop you entering incorrect type mappings in this step, so please ensure they are correct.
+    There is nothing to stop you entering invalid type mappings in this step (i.e. trying to cast an invalid date format to a date),
+    so please ensure they are correct.
     You will soon find out, however, as dbt will issue a warning to you.
 No harm done, but save time by providing
     accurate metadata!

 !!! question "Why is ```tgt_cols``` needed?"
-    In future releases, we hope to eliminate the need to duplicate the source columns as shown on line 8.
+    In future releases, we will eliminate the need to duplicate the source columns as shown on line 8.

     For now, this is a necessary evil.